The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 The National Museum has a coach and bus parking area close to the main entrance.

-The National Capital Authority has made changes to the overflow coach/bus parking at the National Museum of Australia.
-The new overflow parking area, formerly on the southern side of Acton Peninsula, has been relocated to Lawson Crescent.
+In 2014, the National Capital Authority made changes to the overflow coach/bus parking at the Museum.
+The overflow parking area, formerly on the southern side of Acton Peninsula, has been relocated to Lawson Crescent.

 On arrival at the Museum please drop passengers off at the set-down/pick-up area marked on the kerbside.
 The coach/bus can be parked in one of the six marked parking bays near the Museum (A).